What is a convection microwave, and is it right for your kitchen?

 Microwaves have come a long way since their debut in the 1970s.
 If you’re shopping for a new appliance, you may have noticed that some microwaves offer a convection option that allows you to bake, roast and more.
-But what sets a convection microwave apart from a traditional microwave?
-Is it worth the extra cost?
-Does a convection microwave speed up cooking, and is it the right fit for your kitchen?
-If you’re confused, don’t worry – we’re here to help.
+There are several factors that set convection microwaves apart from traditional models, like cooking process, price, features and design.
+Use this guide to discover whether a convection microwave is right for your kitchen.

 A convection microwave combines some of the features of two kitchen appliances – a microwave and a convection oven, allowing you to bake and roast foods in addition to heating them.
 Thanks to their versatility and small size, convection microwaves can be a good choice for small kitchens, apartments and RVs.

 A convection microwave has at least two modes – the first is a standard mode that uses microwaves to heat or cook food.
 The second is a convection mode that transforms your microwave into a convection oven, which uses a heating element and a fan to evenly distribute heat throughout the appliance.
 Because of this, a convection microwave lets you use cooking techniques that aren’t available with traditional microwaves – think baking, roasting, broiling and the like.
 Convection microwaves let you alternate between both modes to cook foods faster.